ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 &nbsp;

+<span style="color:#97d700">amelia's adventures in wonderland</span>

+It was a nice night, a necessary segue back into the land of the living and breathing and moving.
+Back up the rabbit hole after an October wrought with emotions revolving around the looming, impending, terrifying, soul-crushing death of her very favorite and only mother.
+The cancer is so calm, the eye of the storm, and everything swirling around it is chaos, confused and broken.
+Her thoughts and emotions are heightened and untrustworthy.

+&nbsp;

 <span style="color:#97d700">love & loss</span>

 Yesterday I sat on Love for the first time, and I realized why it is I always choose to sit on Loss.
 Loss is easy.
 Love is a little uncomfortable and covered in bird feces.

+&nbsp;

+<span style="color:#97d700">interlude</span>

+“You don’t do drama,” She said.
+“But your emotions run deep.”

+“They do.”

+“When I was talking to you the other night about your mom, your words were saying one thing but your eyes were saying another.
+You’re losing someone you love and you’re looking for a replacement.
+When your mom dies, who do you have?
+You’re losing love."

+“I guess, but it isn’t because my mom is dying.
+That desire has always been there.
+It’s just a little bit louder this year.”

+“Dude, your decibel level is as loud as mine lately.”
+She is the loudest person I know.
+When she laughs in the midwest, I can almost hear it in the Pacific Northwest.
+She told me once she laughed so loud Andrew Bird looked up from what he was doing.

+“Maybe it’s loud because I feel like I’m getting close.”

+“I hope so.”

+&nbsp;

+<span style="color:#97d700">bang bang</span>

+I half expect him to text me because it’s been 23 hours since we last talked.
+He’s not texting me.
+I’m banking my hopes and emotions on the wrong half of things today.
+But maybe I don’t want him to text me.
+What have I got to say?
+Nothing.
+Nothing new under this here Seattle sun.

 &nbsp;